 Look for a Positive Spin

 There is a positive spin for absolutely every situation.
 It could be the worst thing that’s ever happened but if you look hard enough, you will find a positive spin.
-Choose to focus on the good, even if the only good thing is that you’ve learned this lesson.
+Choose to focus on the good, even if the only good thing is that you’ve learnt this lesson.